Rikanishu/static-bundle/README.md

 ...

 # and in template:
-# this methods render script and style tags with paths, see their output
+# this methods render script and style tags with paths, see their outputs

 #on head
 builder.render_asset("Styles")